-What To Pay Your Nanny
+What To Pay a Nanny

 But now we've all heard and read the awful stories about neglect and abuse -- both by caregivers and by employers! -- and the nanny industry has grown with each tragedy.
 There are now lots (not just a handful) of seasoned professional nannies out there, and a very high proportion of first-time nannies are college students too well-prepared and too savvy to work for a pittance.
 Correspondingly, their employers are savvier and better paid and they are sharing some of the perks that they themselves have come to expect.
+They know what to pay a nanny.

-What, then, is reasonable pay?
+What, then, is reasonable nanny pay?
 The International Nanny Association has completed its 2003-2004 Nanny Salary and Benefits Survey.

 Sample size: 617 respondents